 Exponential growth is what brings things to the tipping point fast (a.k.a. the last straw).

-Growth is what happen when change occurs in one single direction.
+Growth is what happens when change occurs in one single direction.
 Often change occurs in several directions and basically keeps things the way they are.
 Earning and spending are both changes in your bank account and they each pull the balance in opposite directions and your bank account usually remains the same over time.
 If earning dominates, then your bank account will grow because the sum of all changes is going in one direction.
 We are better acquainted with the opposite, where spending dominates, and debt is growing.

-There is linear growth and exponential growth.
 Linear growth occurs when things add up.
 Exponential growth occurs when things are multiplied or elevated to a power.

 - If you take 1 and add 2 several times, you get 1, 3, 5, 7, 9, 11, 13, 15 …